percona/everest-doc/docs/release-notes/Percona Everest 0.4.0 (2023-10-30).md

 ### Enhanced UX for backup creation

-We've optimized the backup creation process, providing you with the flexibility to access **Settings** and set up a storage location when one is unavailable.
+We've optimized the backup creation process, providing you with the flexibility to access **Settings** and set up a storage location when none is configured yet.
 This ensures that you can quickly generate the resources you need right when creating on-demand and scheduled backups.

 ## Known limitations